wix-incubator/wix-rest-docs/all/guides/locations/docs/README-External.md

-With Wix Locations, site owners can define multiple physical locations for their business.
+With Locations, site owners can define multiple physical locations for their business.
 This allows them to set individual opening hours for each location.

-The Multi Location API allows your app to:
+The Locations API allows your app to:

 * List existing locations
 * Create, update, and archive locations